greghesp/assistant-relay/readMe.md

 **Note: This is a work in progress.
 Things might break, things might not work, and not all features exist yet.
 If you want to test this, I suggest you set it up to run alongside your V1.0 installation**

 Assistant Relay is a Node.js server.
-It's exposed with SSDP, and runs an Express Web Server that allows for commands to be sent to the Google Assistant.
+It's exposed with an Express Web Server that allows for commands to be sent to the Google Assistant.

 It also supports the Google Home Broadcast command, so unlike other TTS solutions that cast audio, Assistant Relay allows you to send audio notifications to your Google Home devices, without interrupting music.

+## New in V2.0

+- JSON responses for all requests
+- Access to Google Assistant audio Responses
+- 1 endpoint for all requests
+- Improved setup process removing manual user configuration

 # Installation